-In 1992, the SEFSC initiated a logbook program for vessels with a federal permit for snapper-grouper.
+In 1992, the SEFSC initiated a logbook program for vessels with a federal permit for snappergrouper.
 The program was expanded in 1999 to include CMP species.
 The types of information required to be reported includes information on the quantity (reported in pounds) caught for each species, the area of catch, the type and quantity of gear, the date of departure and return, the dealer and location (county and state where the trip is unloaded), the duration of the trip (time away from dock), an estimate of the fishing time, and the number of crew.
 The purpose of the program is to provide a consistent data collection methodology for vessels that have federal permits in the Southeast Region.
 Golden crab has a separate logbook.
 However, a logbook program is not in place for South Atlantic shrimp or spiny lobster.

-In 2001, a separate bycatch reporting logbook was added for Gulf of Mexico reef fish, South Atlantic snapper-grouper, CMP, and highly migratory species (HMS) permits to include numbers on the average size of discarded fish by species, including sea turtles and other ESA-listed fish species.
+In 2001, a separate by catch reporting logbook was added for Gulf of Mexico reef fish, South Atlantic snapper-grouper, CMP, and highly migratory species (HMS) permits to include numbers on the average size of discarded fish by species, including sea turtles and other ESA-listed fish species.
 A random sample of 20% of all commercial permit holders within a gear type are selected; fishermen are not selected for the next four years after they submit a discard form for a year.
 Therefore, over a five-year period, 100% of permit holders in these fisheries will have been required to report in one of the five years.
-Non-reporting is a known issue - captains can send back a form that indicates 'no discards' and still be in compliance, and this trend has been increasing in the South Atlantic.
+Non-reporting is a known issue - captains can send back a form that indicates 'no discards' and still be in compliance.
+Reporting rates vary by gear and target species, but the percentage of 'no discards' reports when the discard logbook program began were 30-40%.
+In more recent years, the percentage of 'no discards' has increased to 60-70%.
 This also happens in the Gulf but at a lower rate (5-10% of trips).
 To accurately determine discards, these non-reporters are eliminated from the computations of discard rates.
 Estimates of total discards for a fishery are made by calculating a species-specific mean discard rate for the vessels reporting discards and applying that rate to the calculated total effort reported by the fishery to the coastal logbook program.
 In addition to reporting discards, information is collected on interactions with ESA-listed species through the discard logbook.